ZergLev/Telegram-Bot/README.md

 A beginner level bot using Dialog Flow Framework

 Requirements.
-To use the bot you need either:
+To use the bot you need either one of:
 1. Python 3 + Dialog Flow Framework (dff[telegram, stats])
-or 2.
-Docker with Docker-Compose
+2. Docker with Docker-Compose

 To run the bot directly with your python interpreter type in the terminal:
 ```commandline